CSharpTeoMan911/ThetaFTP/README.md

 **ThetaDrive** is a cross-platform, easily configurable FTP server that works on both Windows and Linux.
 It comes ready to deploy with advanced features like two-step authentication via SMTP, SSL/TLS connection encryption, SSL certificate generation, and customizable security and database attributes.
+The website is hosted at: https://theta-drive.org

 <br/>
 <br/>